 9 Ways to Save on Lawn Care and Gardening this Season

-Spring is coming so it’s time to get the yard and garden ready!
+Ahh, the sun is shining and birds are chirping- Spring is finally here.
+You may have been suffering from cabin fever, so now it’s time to get the yard and garden ready.
 But don’t let this seasonal maintenance break the budget.
-Check out these tips for ways to save on lawn care and gardening this season.
-And keep some of that green in your wallet.
+Below are some tips for ways to save on lawn care and gardening this season.
+These tips will be sure to help you keep some of that green in your wallet.

 1. Mow Grass the Right Length

 Cutting your grass too short can actually cost you money.
 The rule of thumb is to cut the top 1/3 of the grass, not too short.
 Do this by spacing the cuts as well as setting the blade high.
 This cut down on the frequency of watering and fertilizing (and might not need it at all) to keep your lawn healthier.

 Aerating your lawn, using a tool to poke holes in the soil, can help cut cost on lawn care as well.
 Because an aerated lawn is less compact, the looser soil will absorb water better.
 It also helps to remove thatch.
 You can rent an aerator to do it yourself (maybe even go in with a neighbor to split the cost), or hire someone.

 Performing routine maintenance on your lawn tools will not only prolong the life of the tool itself but also make for better performing tools.
 Be sure to clean the mower and sharpen the blades.
 Sharp blades also cut better to make for healthier lawns and use less gas because they are cutting more efficiently.
 Don’t forget the end of the season too, drain the gas and oil for winter storage.

 4. Compost and Rain Barrels